 Romney launched the reform effort last spring, when he filed a bill calling for universal health care.
 But his plan proposed draining the uncompensated care pool to pay for the reform a detail discarded by the Senate and House in the final bi ll.

 Last week, Romney said he planned to study the approved bill for areas he may veto, but he did not outright object to the assessment: the annual $295 per employee to be paid by employers who do not offer health insurance to their workers.
-Lawmakers have estimated the provision would raise about $45 million in revenue to
+Lawmakers have estimated the provision would raise about $45 million in revenue to pay for the plan.

 The governor did not propose a plan yesterday to make up that revenue loss.